A topic from the subject of Nomenclature in Chemistry.

 Conclusion

-The nomenclature of functional groups in organic chemistry is a systematic way of naming organic compounds.
-By understanding the basic concepts and rules, students can correctly name and identify organic compounds.
+The nomenclature of functional groups in organic chemistry provides a systematic way to name organic compounds.
+Understanding the basic concepts and rules allows for the correct naming and identification of these compounds.

 Nomenclature of Functional Groups in Organic Chemistry